 How PetHonesty Can Help

 PetHonesty offers supplements, chews, and vitamins crafted with only the highest-quality ingredients.
 Our products feature powerful ingredients, including omega–3 and omega–6 fatty acids, vitamins, and minerals.
-From hand-picked veggies to prebiotics, our products are designed to help your pet with everything from mobility and allergies to digestion.
+From hand-picked veggies to prebiotics, our products are designed to help your pet with everything from mobility and seasonal allergies to digestion.

 Looking for healthy treats you can give your pup?
 Try our probiotic chews made with vitamins and minerals that may help digestion.
 Our GrassGreen chews can also help rid your yard of yellow grass stains caused by your pet's urine.
 They work by decreasing nitrogen in your dog’s urine and contain probiotics and enzymes that are essential for digestion.